Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_second_choice.md

 # Add a Second Choice

-Excellent, Story Writer!
-Your first story works great!
-But real adventures have MORE than one choice!
-Can you add a second decision to make the story longer?
+Add a second decision to make the story longer!

-## 🎯 Today's Mission
-Add a second choice that happens after the first one!

-## 📚 Before You Start
-You know how to use `if/else` to create different story paths.

-## Let's Do It!
+## What to Do
-1. Read the code - see the second choice!
-2. Press the green **Run** button
-3. Make TWO choices to see how the story unfolds!
+1. Press Run
+2. Make TWO choices!

 ```python
 print("=== THE MYSTERIOUS FOREST ===")